ReadUpCode/readup/README.md

   Then navigate to `localhost:3000` in your browser, and you should see Read Up in all it's glory.
   You're now working with our **development database and API keys**.
 All functionality should be normal, but the amount of articles will be less.

-  Anytime you want to come back and work on Read Up, **you will need to do steps 2 and 3 again**.
+  Anytime you want to come back and work on Read Up, **you will need to do step 2 again**.